-The Graduate School of Education will discontinue offering degree, licensing and endorsement programs at the end of the 2013-14 academic year and is no longer accepting applications or course registrations.
-Please contact us for more information.
+The Graduate School of Education discontinued offering degree, licensing and endorsement programs at the end of the 2013-14 academic year.

-The Graduate School of Education ESOL Endorsement Program is designed to assist beginning and experienced teachers working or planning to work with ESOL students.
-The classes are held around current educators' schedules and will lead the dedicated teacher to competence in working with second-language learners.
-All ESOL courses align with TESOL, TSPC and NCATE Standards.
+The Graduate School of Education ESOL Endorsement Program was designed to assist beginning and experienced teachers working or planning to work with ESOL students.
+The classes were held around current educators' schedules and led teacher to competence in working with second-language learners.
+All ESOL courses aligned with TESOL, TSPC and NCATE Standards.

-All ESOL coursework is offered online, with the exception of the required field experience.
+All ESOL coursework was offered online, with the exception of the required field experience.

-Candidates enrolled in the Master of Arts in Teaching (MAT) or Master of Education (M.Ed.) program may elect an ESOL endorsement as their area of specialization in that program.
-Students will receive information about endorsement options during the admission process.
+Candidates enrolled in the Master of Arts in Teaching (MAT) or Master of Education (M.Ed.) program could elect an ESOL endorsement as their area of specialization in that program.

 - 12 credits (8 credits - Willamette MAT preservice candidates)